Resources, videos and activities to boost your child’s communication and language at home.

 This video from the BBC explains how responding to your child’s early words and building short phrases around them helps them to make longer sentences.

-Do you want to know the best way to help your child if they say words or phrases incorrectly?
+Help your child if they say words or phrases incorrectly

 This video from the BBC shows you how “recasting” – repeating a child’s phrase back to them correctly rather than pointing out mistakes – helps them learn words and sentences more naturally.

 Makaton is a way to help people communicate using talking, hand signs, and pictures.
 It is made for children and adults who find speaking hard, including those with learning difficulties, autism, or speech problems.
-Visit the Makaton website for more information, including free resources.
+Visit the Makaton website for more information.

 How to Support your Child’s Speech Sounds